 Acrylic is a well-known program for WiFi packet sniffing.
 This program can only be installed on Windows.
 A paid version for business use and a free version of the program for home users are available.
 This tool is very similar to the LizardSystems Wi-Fi Scanner, except that it has a more professional interface.

 The main dashboard is divided horizontally into two halves.
 The upper section of the interfaces gives a list of each router within range.
 For each record in this network list, you will see the router’s SSID, its MAC address, and the versions of 802.11 that the router can work with.
 The program details signal strength for each router, the channel number, and the maximum data transfer speed that you can expect from it.
 The app lists details about the WEP/WPA/WPA2 implementations in each router, router manufacturer, and the WPS version.
 The report shows the manufacturer of each router.
 The lower half of the screen is dedicated to a live graph showing the signal strength of all the routers within range.

 - Lists all detected signals with a value for their strength

 This tool has some interesting features, including the ability to derive generic passwords for each router that it detects so you can log onto it.

-The Ekahau Heat Mapper is a free tool that can be installed on Windows.
-The utility shows a map of all of the surrounding wifi signals with a color-coded footprint indicating the strength of each router’s signal.
-The “heat map” displays which router signals are stronger in a specific location, and therefore “hotter.”
+Ekahau Heatmaps is a signal plotting tool that is integrated into a range of wireless management packages that are aimed at office utility planning consultants.
+The utility shows a map of all of the surrounding WiFi signals with a color-coded footprint indicating the strength of each router’s signal.
+The “heat map” displays which router signals are stronger in a specific location, and therefore “hotter”.